DiamondCoder02/nsfw-game-manager/readme.md

 - Currently java 8
 - Files: AppData\Roaming\DiamondCoder\nsfwGameManager\
+- (For now )2+1 languages: English(, Engwish UwU), Hungarian

+If you put games from website:

-- For the online version, if the game is the final version, it gets a "✔" at the version column
+- If the game is the final version, it gets a "✔" at the version column
 - For VisualNovels there will be a "VN" at the name column

 ---